 To establish the plant’s strategy when faced with a simple environment, we first examined the homogenous control conditions.
 For example, root systems proliferate when plants encounter nutrient deprivation in an apparent strategy to forage for the resources in short supply (20).
 This is reflected in our split root system where the total length of the lateral root (LR) system averaged 2.150.32 cm (cm LR/cm PR=Primary Root) in the C.NO3 environment against 2.900.23 cm in the C.KCl environment after 4 days (p-val=0.05) (Fig. 1B).
 This showed that, in our system, roots exhibit a growth-in-deprivation response in the homogeneous environments and that is not limited in the experimental conditions by a lack of nitrogen.

 Plants can also exhibit compensatory behavior in which morphological or transcriptional responses in constant local conditions are altered when conditions in the other part of the root system are changed (9, 11, 13, 21).
 We were particularly interested in changes in the plant’s strategy when confronted with an environment that challenged the logic of the growth-in-deprivation response.
-Thus, we compared root growth in both similar and disparate nitrate conditions in homogeneous and heterogeneous environments.
-Indeed, the plant completely reversed its growth strategy in the heterogeneous split environment, with LR growth increased in the nitrogen-rich compartment (Sp.NO3, 2.290.21 cm) compared to roots in a nitrogen-rich homogenous environment (C.NO3, 1.070.15 cm; p-val=0.0002) (Fig. 1B).
+Thus, we compared root growth in homogeneous and heterogeneous environments.
+We found that the plant completely reversed its growth strategy in the heterogeneous split environment, with LR growth increased in the nitrogen-rich compartment (Sp.NO3, 2.290.21 cm) compared to roots in a nitrogen-rich homogenous environment (C.NO3, 1.070.15 cm; p-val=0.0002) (Fig. 1B).
 Conversely, roots in the nitrogen-deprived half of the heterogeneous environment decreased growth (Sp.KCl, 1.010.15 cm) compared to the nitrogen-deprived homogenous environment (C.KCl, 1.450.13 cm; p-val=0.02) (Fig. 1B).
 Overall, LR length in Sp.KCl environment resembled roots in C.NO3 environment, and, similarly, we observed root proliferation in Sp.NO3 and C.KCl environments.
 These similarities extended to most metrics of LR architecture, as they showed highly similar trends in LR emergence and elongation in different regions of the root (SOM Text-1).
 There were no significant differences in primary root length in any of the conditions, showing that plasticity largely targeted LRs (SOM Fig. S1A).

 Thus, the plant reverses its growth-in-deprivation strategy to instead forage in the nitrogen rich half of its environment and retard LR growth in the nitrogen deprived environment in what would appear to be logical overall strategy to optimize nutrient acquisition in different environments.
-Moreover, the plant maintained a constant root volume in environment where nitrogen could be harvested, as the total LR length in the Sp.NO3 compartment was virtually the same as the total LR length in both compartments of the C.NO3 roots (2.290.21 cm vs. 2.150.32 cm; Fig. 1B).
+Moreover, the plant maintained a constant root volume in environments where nitrogen could be harvested, as the total LR length in the Sp.NO3 compartment was virtually the same as the total LR length in both compartments of the C.NO3 roots (2.290.21 cm vs. 2.150.32 cm; Fig. 1B).
 This shows how the plant balances overall nitrogen needs with the most effective strategy to acquire this growth-limiting nutrient.
 This complex behavior can be assimilated as a decision-making process involving communication between the two roots systems confronted to different environments.